 We live with our thoughts all our lives and are content with our relationship with our inner voice, but our appearance is part of our identity.

-Whether we like what we see or not, it is the face that we know and relate to.
+Whether we like what we see or not, faces are what we know and relate to in a person.
 Face disfigurement is one of the utmost psychologically damaging things that a person can undergo.

 There is a famous situation in which a beautiful woman was in a terrible car accident with a drunk driver.
 As a result, she suffered a disfigured face while on her way to work.
 She was Leola Mae Harmon, and it was 1968.